gschaumb/team03-capstone/docs/index.md

 - **Context Window of 1**: Adds plus one and minus one adjacent documents for richer context and understanding.

 **Summarization Strategy**:
-- **Concise Summarization**: Summarizes in two sentences focusing on the most crucial details, providing quick insights into complex case documents.
+- **Concise Summarization**: Summarizes in two sentences focusing on the most important details.

 **Objective**:
-- Designed to efficiently distill a chronologically consistent case summary of Enron, providing users with quick, actionable insights while ensuring no detail is overlooked.
+- Designed to efficiently distill a dense, chronologically consistent case summary of Enron, providing key insights while attempting to ensure no detail is overlooked.
+The initial broad threshold ensures no potentially relevant document is missed, while the top-k selection focuses on the best matches.
+The context window adds adjacent documents, which can be helpful for understanding necessary context or additional insights.

-### Perception Agent 2 - SEC Legal Complaint Documents
+### SEC Legal Complaint Documents Agent

 **Retrieval Pipeline**:
 - **Threshold of 0.3**: Filters for moderate to high relevance, reducing noise.